URI-CSC/411-spring-2023/assignments/ha-02/readme.md

 ### Output

 Your program should write each occurrence of `key` to the `stdout` separated by a new line, following the format shown in the example below.
+The three columns shown in the example are:

+    - offset of the occurrence relative to 0, using 8 hexadecimal digits
+    - value of the occurrence in hexadecimal, using the corresponding number of digits
+    - value of the occurrence as an unsigned integer

 ```bash
 $ ./int-hunter cases/file-16.bin 207 1b